Skip navigation

 Mr. D'Amour worked on building a drone test platform for CubedOS as a senior project.

-• Devon Diianni (May 2020 – August 2020), Software Engineering Student.
+• Devon Diianni (May 2020 – August 2020), Software Engineering student.

 Mr. Diianni worked on an implementation of the JT65 communication protocol for CubedOS.